stallev/bpoems/docs/prds/main_prd.md

 42. The system must automatically set content status to REJECTED when claim is approved by moderator/admin
 43. The system must track claim report decisions, timestamps, and handler information
 44. The system must provide a dashboard page for managing claim reports
+45. The system must log all moderation activities (approving/rejecting author requests, banning/suspending users, approving/rejecting content or claims) in the ModerationActivity model for audit trail
+46. The system must provide admins with access to moderation activity logs to monitor moderator performance and ensure accountability

 #### Basic Moderation
 45. The system must allow users to report inappropriate content